thefrontside/bigtest/website/docs/docs/getting-started/2-your-first-test.md

   }
 }
 ```
-Then go into your `package.json` file and modify the start script as `yarn bigtest-todomvc 3000`:
+Go into your `package.json` file and modify the start script as `yarn bigtest-todomvc 3000`:
 ```json
 {
   "scripts": {